midhunkalarikkal/FullDomain/Notes/React.md

 ### WHAT IS `REACT`? ###
 ==============================
 React is a JavaScript library developed by Facebook for building user interfaces (UI), especially in single-page applications (SPAs).
 It enables developers to create large web applications that can efficiently update and render in response to changing data.
-React is component-based, meaning UIs are built using small, reusable pieces of code called components.
+React is component-based, meaning UIs are built using small, reusable pieces of code called components.React uses the ES modules by default.